mixer/developer-docs/pages/01.guides/01.mixplay/03.Controls/05.Mouse/doc.md

 Then you can apply the following to each coordinate to translate them into your coordinate space:

 - For X - take the width of your Game / Application's window and multiply it by the X coordinate
-- For Y - take the height of your Game / Application's window and multiply it by Y
+- For Y - take the height of your Game / Application's window and multiply it by the Y coordinate